jedahan/jedahan.github.com/_posts/2014-05-18-how-i-got-started-programming-nes-on-osx.md

     brew cask install virtualbox

-*Phew!* we now have the basic tools any OSX developer would want on their machine, time for the NES specific stuff!
+*Phew!* we now have the basic tools any macOS developer would want on their machine, time for the NES specific stuff!

 ## NES-Specific Software